diht2016/jupyter-notebook-dark-theme/README.md

 Done!
 Now Jupyter Notebook GUI is dark!
 Then just reload pages in browser if Jupyter Notebook is running.

+Also you can put `custom.js` in the same folder to be able to disable image filter (see below).

 ## Screenshots
 <img src="https://i.imgur.com/xAU5Pvc.png">
 <img src="https://i.imgur.com/B1RNZMu.png">

-A filter is applied to all images, inverting their brightness (but hue and saturation remain the same).
+A filter is applied to all images, inverting their brightness (hue and saturation remain the same).
 So plots are dark-themed too.
+However, you can `Alt+Click` on an image to toggle its filter.
 <img src="https://i.imgur.com/HbY1K3P.png">

 ## How does it work